LIME’S

 Circularity and Decarbonizing End of Life

 Circular practices reduce waste and demand for materials, lowering carbon.
 The biggest circularity practice at Lime is the work our rock star operations team around the globe does every day, repairing vehicles, very often with reused parts.
 There are times we can’t reuse parts, and then they’re recycled.
-However, we’d always rather reuse first, before recycling: We zeroed in on:
+However, we’d always rather reuse first, before recycling.
+We zeroed in on:

 • Expanding repair and refurbishment practices with Lime markets